tmenguy/ha-solcast-solar/README.md

 > {{ state_attr('sensor.solcast_pv_forecast_peak_forecast_today', 'estimate10') | float(0) }}
 > {{ state_attr('sensor.solcast_pv_forecast_peak_forecast_today', 'estimate10-1234-5678-9012-3456') | float(0) }}
 > ```
+>
+> Also see the sample PV graph below for how to chart forecast detail from the detailedForecast attribute.

 > [!NOTE]
 > The values for `Next Hour` and `Forecast Next X Hours` may be different if the custom X hour setting is 1.
 This has a simple explanation.